-15 Mesoscale eddies are the main source of lateral oxygen supply to OMZs.
-Hahn et al. (2014) 16 found that the eddy-driven meridional oxygen supply is the dominant term in the oxygen 17 balance at the core depth of the OMZ.
-Moreover, energetic eddies, generated near the eastern 18 boundary, carry oxygen anomalies westward, eventually dissipate and may modify the 19 oxygen distribution in the OMZs.
-In the ETNA region such eddies are observed mainly on the 20 poleward side of the OMZs (Chelton et al., 2011).
-In the Eastern Tropical South Pacific 21 (ETSP) eddies are strong, particularly affecting the flow and property fields of the upper 22 several hundred meters of the ocean (e.g. Stramma et al., 2013; Czeschel et al., 2015).
-Three 23 types of eddies have been identified in both regions: cyclonic, anticyclonic and mode water 24 eddies (e.g. McGillicuddy Jr. et al., 2007).
-Cyclonic eddies have an uplift of isopycnals, 25 anticyclonic eddies a downward shift of isopycnals while mode water eddies derive their name from a thick lens of water that deepens the main pycnocline while shoaling the seasonal 26 27 pycnocline.
-Mode water eddies show an uplift of the isopycnals near the surface, a downward shift of isopycnals below the surface layer and the direction of rotation is the same as of 28 29 anticyclonic eddies.
+driven meridional oxygen supply is the dominant term in the oxygen balance at the core depth of the OMZ.
+Moreover, energetic eddies, generated near the eastern boundary, carry oxygen anomalies westward, eventually dissipate and may modify the oxygen distribution in the OMZs.
+In the ETNA region such eddies are observed mainly on the poleward side of the OMZs (Chelton et al., 2011).
+In the eastern tropical South Pacific (ETSP) eddies are strong, particularly affecting the flow and property fields of the upper several hundred meters of the ocean (e.g., Stramma et al., 2013; Czeschel et al., 2015).
+Three types of eddies have been identified in both regions: cyclonic, anticyclonic and mode water eddies (e.g., McGillicuddy Jr. et al., 2007).
+Cyclonic eddies have an uplift of isopycnals, anticyclonic eddies a downward shift of isopycnals, while mode water eddies derive their name from a thick lens of water that deepens the main pycnocline while shoaling the seasonal pycnocline.
+Mode water eddies show an uplift of the isopycnals near the surface and a downward shift of isopycnals below the surface layer, and the direction of rotation is the same as of anticyclonic eddies.

-To investigate time integrated diapycnal fluxes in the upper boundary of the ETNA OMZ a tracer release experiment (GUTRE, Guinea Upwelling Tracer Release Experiment) was performed by releasing 92 kg of CF3SF5 (Ho et al., 2008) between 24 and 28 April 2008 at 1 ~8°N, 23°W on the density surface $\sigma{\theta} = 26.88 \text{ kg m}^{-3}$ at a depth of about 330 m (Banyte et al., 2012).
+To investigate time-integrated diapycnal fluxes in the upper boundary of the ETNA OMZ, a tracer release experiment (GUTRE, Guinea Upwelling Tracer Release Experiment) was performed by releasing 92 kg of CF3SF5 (Ho et al., 2008) between 24 and 28 April 2008 at ~8° N, 23° W on the density surface $\sigma{\theta} = 26.88 \text{ kg m}^{-3}$ at a depth of about 330 m (Banyte et al., 2012).
 Three profiling floats with oxygen sensors were deployed during the tracer release.
-3 Subsequently three main cruises were carried out 7, 20 and 30 months after the tracer release 4 to investigate the spreading of the tracer (Banyte et al., 2012, 2013).
+Subsequently three main cruises were carried out 7, 20 and 30 months after the tracer release to investigate the spreading of the tracer (Banyte et al., 2012, 2013).

-5 We use the three floats deployed at the tracer release site and hydrographic measurements 6 from a cruise seven months after the tracer release, two cruise legs 20 months after the tracer 7 release in November and December 2009 and one cruise leg about 30 months after the tracer 8 release to investigate the flow field of the OMZ and eddy signatures in the ETNA.
-We 9 compare the float trajectories with the large scale circulation and the spreading of the tracer, compare the observations with a data assimilation model and use recent measurements to 10 11 extend an oxygen change time series.
-While previous studies focused on the 23°W section or 12 on hydrographic and current meter measurements from single cruises, here we combine different measurements particularly including float and tracer measurements to investigate the 13 14 flow field and oxygen distribution of the OMZ in the ETNA varying on intraseasonal and 15 seasonal time scales.
+We use the three floats deployed at the tracer release site and hydrographic measurements from a cruise 7 months after the tracer release, two cruise legs 20 months after the tracer release in November and December 2009 and one cruise leg about 30 months after the tracer release to investigate the flow field of the OMZ and eddy signatures in the ETNA.
+We compare the float trajectories with the large-scale circulation and the spreading of the tracer, compare the observations with a data assimilation model and use recent measurements to extend an oxygen change time series.
+While previous studies focused on the 23° W section or on hydrographic and current meter measurements from single cruises, here we combine different measurements particularly including float and tracer measurements to investigate the flow field and oxygen distribution of the OMZ in the ETNA varying on intraseasonal and seasonal timescales.

-17 2 Data sets
+2 Data sets

-18 2.1 Shipboard measurements
+2.1 Shipboard measurements

-19 Cruises M80/1 and M80/2 (Fig. 1) on the German research vessel R/V Meteor took place in 20 November and December 2009 to investigate factors that control the intensity and areal extent 21 of the OMZ in the eastern tropical North Atlantic Ocean.
-The first leg (M80/1; 26 October to 22 23 November 2009; Mindelo-Mindelo (Cape Verde Islands); referred to as November 2009 in 23 the following) reoccupied a section along 23°W that had been measured before and afterwards several times while the second leg (M80/2; 26 November to 22 December 2009; 24 25 Mindelo-Dakar, referred to as December 2009 in the following) was focussed on the GUTRE 26 spatial survey of the OMZ with tracer measurements from samples from a conventional CTD 27 rosette.
+Cruises M80/1 and M80/2 (Fig. 1) on the German R/V Meteor took place in November and December 2009 to investigate factors that control the intensity and areal extent of the OMZ in the eastern tropical North Atlantic Ocean.
+The first leg (M80/1; 26 October to 23 November 2009; Mindelo- Mindelo (Cape Verde Islands); referred to as November 2009 in the following) reoccupied a section along 23° W that had been measured before and afterwards several times, while the second leg (M80/2; 26 November to 22 December 2009; Mindelo-Dakar, referred to as December 2009 in the following) was focussed on the GUTRE spatial survey of the OMZ with tracer measurements from samples from a conventional CTD rosette.